cadendobson/FINALPROJECT760/README.md

 python3 -m venv venv
 source venv/bin/activate
-pip install -r requirements.txt
+pip install -r requirements.txt cd into python code file run any python script to see results and accuracy etc run classicclassifiers.py and bertmodels.py

 ```
 All packages: 🚀 (can also be seen in requirements.txt)